prfalken/leonardo/README.md

 Main configuration example is included in config/leonardo.yaml.example, you should rename it to leonardo.yaml and adjust the main options here.

-Two config options are mandatory in leonardo.yaml :
+Two config options are mandatory in leonardo.yaml:

-    * grapite: put your Graphite server url there
+    * graphite: put your Graphite server url there
     * templatedir: directory where your dashboards are.

 and additional options: